diwashsapkota/Compiler/README.md

 # Compiler
-Simplified Example of all the major pieces of modern compiler.
+This project contains simplified example of all the major pieces of modern compiler.
 The compiler takes an input statement in LISP and converts it into C.

 # Dependencies
 - re